Kaushikdey647/oopsy_bombsy/README.md

 #### Ball
 #### Platform
 #### Complexity
 The game complexity would increase with the **increase in the game score**.
+The complexity would with indroduced in the following ways:
+1. Increase in the ball sensitivity
+2. Reducing the plaform size
+3. Increase the platform speed
+4. Introducing the various platforms at random
+5. Introducing spikes on the platform
 ## Scoring system

+Score of the game would increase as soon as the hits a particular platform.